brice-t/jCompass/README.md

     ; always|onchange|once
     CSSprepro_jCompass_compile=always

-If CSSprepro\_jPhpsass\_compile's value is not valid or empty, its default value is onchange.
+If CSSprepro\_jCompass\_compile's value is not valid or empty, its default value is onchange.

 * always : compile Compass file on all requests
 * onchange : compile Compass file only if it has changed